rust-lang/rfcs/text/0000-cfg-path-version.md

 such facilities are not particularly ergonomic at the moment.
 In particular, they require the setting up of a `build.rs` file and declaring up-front which versions you are interested in knowing about.
-These tools are also unable to check if a certain path exists and instead force you to know which version they were introduced in.
+These tools are also unable to check, without performing canary builds of simple programs with `use ::std::some::path;`, if a certain path exists and instead force you to know which version they were introduced in.

 *We can do better.* In this RFC we aim to rectify this by giving library authors the tools they need in the language itself.
 With the features